jclarke-arts/are-you-a-robot/README.md

 ## Downloading the project

-### Option 1: Using Github for collaborative coding (Recommended)
+### Option 1: Using GitHub for collaborative coding (Recommended)

-Github is a free hosting provider used for software development and distributed 'version control' of files and code.
-If you would like to use github to track changes in your project you can follow these steps, or skip to part 1.0
+GitHub is a free hosting provider used for software development and distributed 'version control' of files and code.
+If you would like to use GitHub to track changes in your project you can follow these steps, or skip to part 1.0

-To use Github for this project you will need to:
+To use GitHub for this project you will need to:

-1. Create an account with Github (you can use your UAL address or a personal email).
+1. Create an account with GitHub (you can use your UAL address or a personal email).
-2. Download the github desktop application and log in.
+2. Download the GitHub desktop application and log in.
 3. Copy or 'clone' this project repository onto your computer from the application.
 By selecting `File > Clone Repository > URL` and pasting in the URL: https://github.com/jclarke-arts/are-you-a-robot
-4. Once you have made changes in your code, you can then 'upload' these to Github and share them with your team.
-To do this you will need to write a short summary of your changes, 'commit' these changes and 'push' them to your shared Github repository in the Github desktop app.
+4. Once you have made changes in your code, you can then 'upload' these to GitHub and share them with your team.
+To do this you will need to:
+   1. Write a short summary of your changes.
+   2. 'Commit' these changes to the 'main branch'.
+   3. 'Push' this 'commit' to your shared GitHub repository in the GitHub desktop app.

+Don't worry too much about the specific terminology here (such as 'commit', 'push', etc) – the point is that using GitHub is a really powerful way to share code, and keep track of complex projects!

-### Option 2: Downloading from Github
+### Option 2: Downloading from GitHub

-If you do not wish to set up a Github account, you can download the files directly from this page (https://github.com/jclarke-arts/are-you-a-robot).
+If you do not wish to set up a GitHub account, you can download the files directly from this page (https://github.com/jclarke-arts/are-you-a-robot).
 To do this you will need to:

 1. Click the green 'Code' button, and select 'Download ZIP'.
 2. Once the download is complete, you can unzip it with the project files ready to use.